sitelight/winddata/README.md

 # Recommendations for a production ready project

-Deploy the orchestration on a Airflow server (use Astronomer, AWS MWAA, Google Cloud Composer or Workflow Orchestration Manager in Azure Data Factory with the airflow flavor), deploy the DAG and the code in the airflow modules, store the sources + sink in a discrete S3 bucket / GCS / blob, build a CI/CD to update the airflow DAG + code if needed, and add nice OLAP layer on top of your sink to visualise it if needed :) I can help to build all of this
+Deploy the orchestration on a Airflow server (use Astronomer, AWS MWAA, Google Cloud Composer or Workflow Orchestration Manager in Azure Data Factory with the airflow flavor), deploy the DAG and the code in the airflow modules, store the sources + sink in a discrete S3 bucket / GCS / blob, build a CI/CD to update the airflow DAG + code if needed, use App Config / Secrets Manager or Key Vault to bind the configuration or secret values that may be required and add nice downstream OLAP layer (Athena, BigQuery or Synapse) on top of your S3 compatible sink to visualise it if needed :) I can help to build all of this :)